Lanterns in the Garden 2018

 Below are three other ways to win prizes at the event in 2018.
 Note: contest rules apply and details may vary.

 - The event has a social media contest.
-The #LIG2018 post with the most likes wins (with the prize provided by the Trump Vancouver Hotel).
+The #LIG2018 post with the most likes wins (with the prize provided by the Trump Vancouver Hotel, which closed indefinitely in August 2020).

 - Also related to social media, if you follow or like Lanterns in the Garden on Facebook or Instagram, you can get entered in a draw to win a $1000 credit for use on VIA Rail train travel.